Remote ID is more of an equipment requirement than operational rule.

 What information with Remote ID broadcast?

-- The location of your drone (latitude, longitude, and altitude)
+- The drone's live location (latitude, longitude, and altitude)

 - Time of flight